Last Updated 6/2019

 The Performing Arts Library will continue to collect one print copy of all music theses and dissertations that are musical compositions.

-Visual materials such as DVDs are purchased for the general collection when requested by faculty, for university or library events/programs, or when merited for university curriculum.
+Visual materials such as DVDs are purchased for the general collection when requested by faculty, for university or library events/programs, or when merited for the university curriculum.
+The Library also subscribes to many streaming media platforms, and these platforms are preferred.
+The streaming media platforms are annual subscriptions and pay-per-use and are considered for purchase annually based on cost-per-use analysis.

 The Center for New Deal Studies holds a wealth of information on the New Deal.
 These include one of the largest book collections in the Midwest, a growing archival collection, the Ephemera Collections, New Deal Films and Videos, and photographs.

-The book collection covers the Great Depression, New Deal, and World War II home front, including government source materials, memoirs, economic studies, periodicals, WPA studies, novels, propaganda, art and photography.
+The book covers the Great Depression, New Deal, and World War II home front, including government source materials, memoirs, economic studies, periodicals, WPA studies, novels, propaganda, art, and photography.

 There is also a growing archival collection of miscellany, including contemporary magazines and publications, sheet music, and unpublished studies of the New Deal.